bkuhn/talks/SCALE-2014/npo-acct.markdown

       + fine under GAAP &hellip;
       + as long as you *don't* accrue.

+# ERP Workflow FAIL: Example

++ Most ERP systems auto-accrue on invoice generation.

++ It's not a configurable part of workflow.

++ But this is no good for NPOs.

 # More Info / Talk License

 + URLs / Social Networking / Email: